DFE-Digital/bat-design-history/app/mission-patches.md

 The mascot for Get Into Teaching is called Tian.
 We chose a mole due to the fact that we were beginning to open up more as a society, much like a mole surfacing from underground.

-We chose the plaid shirt and mug due to the fact that several team members shared this 'look' as a profile picture on Slack.
+We chose the plaid shirt and mug due to the fact that several team members shared this ‘look’ as a profile picture on Slack.

 {{ appGallery({
   items: [{